-The Department, as the direct descendent of the Manhattan Engineer District, owns and manages the Federal properties at most of the major Manhattan Project sites, including Oak Ridge, Tennessee; Hanford, Washington; and Los Alamos, New Mexico.
-For over a decade, the Department, in cooperation with other Federal agencies, state and local governments, and other stakeholders, pursued the possibility of including its most significant Manhattan Project properties within a Manhattan Project National Historical Park.
+The Department, as the direct descendant of the Manhattan Engineer District, owns and manages the Federal properties at most of the major Manhattan Project sites, including Oak Ridge, Tennessee; Hanford, Washington; and Los Alamos, New Mexico.
+For over a decade, the Department, in cooperation with other Federal agencies, state and local governments, and other stakeholders, pursued the possibility of including its most significant Manhattan Project properties within a Manhattan Project national park.

 A panel of distinguished historic preservation experts convened in 2001 by the Advisory Council on Historic Preservation at the request of the Department of Energy recommended that the "ultimate goal" for the remaining major Manhattan Project properties, designated as Signature Facilities by the Department, "should be the formal establishment of these historic properties as a collective unit administered for preservation, commemoration, and public interpretation in cooperation with the National Park Service."
 In 2004, Congress passed the “Manhattan Project National Historical Park Study Act.”
 The Act directed the Secretary of the Interior, in consultation with the Secretary of Energy, to conduct a special resource study of the Oak Ridge, Los Alamos, and Hanford sites (and surrounding communities) "to assess the national significance, suitability, and feasibility of designating 1 or more sites within the study area as a unit of the National Park System."